Patient Norwich back in the Premier League after brutal exit - WHIZ News

 An impressive return to the English Premier League on Saturday is Norwich’s reward for sticking to long-term financial and team planning that is rare in modern soccer.

-Norwich was assured of promotion with five games to spare, even before kicking off Saturday against Bournemouth, after rivals failed to win in early second-tier games.
+Norwich was assured of promotion with five games to spare, even before losing 3-1 against Bournemouth later Saturday, after rivals failed to win in early second-tier games.

 Now the Canaries’ distinctive yellow and green colors are being carried toward the League Championship title with more points than they won as champion two years ago.
 And with the same coach and core of players that slumped to a humiliating exit from the Premier League last July.